dirkjanvw/MoGAAAP/README.md

 Circos plots are notoriously hard to automate and that is no different for this pipeline.
 Although a `circos` plot should always be produced, it typically doesn't look quite right yet.
 Feel free to copy the config files produced by this pipeline and adjust to your own plotting needs.

-### Annotate module

-#### Overview
-Proper structural genome annotation would take too long and is not a problem that is solved for automation yet.
-Therefore, we implemented a "quick-and-dirty" provisional annotation in this pipeline by combing the results of `liftoff` and `helixer`.
-`helixer` will run on the GPU if it's available, otherwise it will run on CPU (which is known to be a lot slower).
-In case of overlap in features between `liftoff` and `helixer`, we take the `liftoff` annotation.

-#### Next steps
-Although this module generally runs for the longest time, no visual output is produced; only GFF3 file (one unfiltered and one with only coding genes) belonging to the scaffolded assembly.
-This GFF3 file, together with the FASTA file from the scaffold module are the only inputs for the final module: QA.

 ### QA module